Recovering the Ancient Light and Amrita of the Vedas – Part II

 Endnotes:

 [1] David Frawley is the founder of American Institute of Vedic Studies.
-Though his is a prominent Vedic scholar, he perpetuates the idea that the practice of measuring the sacred Zodiacal Year according to the Sidereal (Nirayana) measurement of the Earth’s Year is Vedic.
+Though he is a prominent Vedic scholar, he perpetuates the idea that the practice of measuring the sacred Zodiacal Year according to the Sidereal (Nirayana) measurement of the Earth’s Year is Vedic.
 Thea saw this Nirayana measure of the Zodiac as a Post-Vedic distortion or mismeasure of the true Vedic measure of the Earth’s year – i.e. the Tropical Zodiac (the Earth’s Solar Year) based on the four pillars of the Earth’s Equinoxes and Solstices.
 I agree with Thea’s assessment of the need to correct this widely held and perpetuated post-Vedic distortion (mismeasure) of the Vedic Year/Yajna.
 For more on this subject see:

 [3] For more on Thea’s teachings on the Vedic Yajna and the symbols of the Rig Veda, see The Gnostic Circle and The New Way, Vols.
 1&2.
 For the story of how the gnosis of the Mother’s Temple was discarded and misconstructed in Auroville, see The Flawed Auroville Matrimandir-A Distortion of the Mother's Supramental Vision.

-[4] Unfortunately, Dr. Height and the current residents and board of Aeon Centre of Cosmology/Skambha have thus far rejected what I am bringing forth about Kurma/Vishnu's recovery of the Vesica Piscis (the Amrita of the Gods) as a crucial piece of the reinstatement of the Sanatana Dharma in our current Age of Aquarius.
+[4] Unfortunately, Dr. Height and the current residents and board of Aeon Centre of Cosmology/Skambha have thus far rejected what I am bringing forth about Kurma/Vishnu's recovery of the vesica piscis (the Amrita of the Gods) as a crucial piece of the reinstatement of the Sanatana Dharma in our current Age of Aquarius.
 Thea passed (in October of 2016) before I finished my book, and thus never gave any stamp of approval on what I have come to see and understand about these matters, and now seemingly half of Thea's small inner circle of students think that what I am bringing forth is 'my own thing' or a tangent, separate from the yogic lineage and mission Sri Aurobindo, the Mother and Thea.
 In October 2018 the President of ACC's Board of Trustees, who appears to be the only member of ACC's board who is supportive of what I am bringing forward, has been asked to resign, citing alignment with me as one of the reasons for this request.
 In my experience, there is no separation between the Geometric Keys of Vedic Wisdom that I have been given to introduce and the lineage/mission of the Supramental Yogis.
 For me, the 'stamp of approval' that I am on the right track is the dramatic expansion of knowledge this key has catalyzed in my own consciousness and all of the treasures of Gnosis it has given for me to see, integrate and share.

 [5] 144 is a sacred number in India.
-It is 12 squared, but it is also one-third of 432, the sacred number associated with the radius of the sun, the Kali Yuga, the Rig Veda and the measure of the Vesica Piscis as I have demonstrated elsewhere.
+It is 12 squared, but it is also one-third of 432, the sacred number associated with the radius of the sun, the Kali Yuga, the Rig Veda and the measure of the vesica piscis as I have demonstrated elsewhere.
 My book Geometric Keys of Vedic Wisdom, contains more elaboration on the importance of this 144-year span (circle) of Time in terms of the Supramental Yoga.

 [6] As Thea discussed in her writings, 432,000 arc seconds is the measure of Kali Yuga (mismeasured/misunderstood by much of the world).
 She understood that the 432,000 measure of the Kali Yuga corresponds to one-third of the Great Year (the 25,920 year Precession of the Equinoxes), equivalent to four astrological Ages.
 See “Revisiting the Measure of the Yugas [Parts 1 and 2]”.